TadekBiela/heisttown/README.md

-# heisttown
+# Heist Town
-Heist Town - 2D sandbox multiplayer crime game
+Heist Town it is 2D sandbox multiplayer crime game inspired by GTA 2.